Dichloroacetic acid

-Dichloroacetic acid (DCA), sometimes called bichloroacetic acid (BCA), is the chemical compound with formula CHCl2CO2H.
-It is an acid, an analogue of acetic acid, in which 2 of the 3 hydrogen atoms of the methyl group have been replaced by chlorine atoms.
+Dichloroacetic acid (DCA), sometimes called bichloroacetic acid (BCA), is the organic compound with formula CHCl2CO2H.
+It is an analogue of acetic acid, in which 2 of the 3 hydrogen atoms of the methyl group have been replaced by chlorine atoms.
 Like the other chloroacetic acids, it has various practical applications.
 The salts and esters of dichloroacetic acid are called dichloroacetates.
-Salts of DCA have been studied as potential drugs because they inhibit the enzyme pyruvate dehydrogenase kinase.

-Although preliminary studies found that DCA can slow the growth of certain tumors in animal studies and in vitro studies, as of 2012 insufficient evidence supported the use of DCA for cancer treatment.

-Chemistry and occurrence
+Reactions

 The chemistry of dichloroacetic acid is typical for halogenated organic acids.
+It is an alkylating agent.
+It forms esters.

 It is a member of the chloroacetic acids family.
-The dichloroacetate ion is produced when the acid is mixed with water.
-As an acid with a pKa of 1.35, pure dichloroacetic acid is classed as a strong organic acid; it is very corrosive and extremely destructive to tissues of the mucous membranes and upper respiratory tract via inhalation.
+As such it is more acidic than acetic acid.
+It fully dissociates into dichloroacetate when dissolved in water, consistent with it pKa of 1.35, pure dichloroacetic acid is classed as a strong organic acid; it is very corrosive and extremely destructive to tissues of the mucous membranes and upper respiratory tract via inhalation.